 Destiny 2 Inverted Spire Nightfall Strike

 This Inverted Spire Nightfall Strike is significantly more difficult than the previous Arms Dealer Nightfall Strike, slapping on difficulty modifiers that completely change the way you approach the Strike.
-There's the Prism and the Timewarp: Rings modifiers, both of which we'll be breaking down just below.
+There's the Attrition and the Timewarp: Killing Time modifiers, both of which we'll be breaking down just below.

 At the very start of the Nightfall Strike, you're given an 11 minute timer which continually counts down.
-Once the timer reaches zero, you'll immediately fail the mission, and the only way you can extend the timer is by passing through rings you come across within the Nightfall Strike, each of which give you can extra 30 seconds on the timer.
+Once the timer reaches zero, you'll immediately fail the mission, and the only way you can extend the timer is by killing literally any enemy you see, each of which will extend the mission timer by a certain amount.

 Inverted Spire Nightfall Strike Protheon, Modular Mind Boss Fight

 As with every other enemy that you'll come across in the Inverted Spire Nightfall Strike, the Protheon, Modular Mind boss is significantly more difficult than in the base version of the Strike.
 This is an area in which you'll really need to pay attention to the Prism modifier, in order to utilise the best weapons against the boss as quickly as possible.

 In the first stage of the boss fight, we'd recommend having two of your Fireteam focus on the boss entirely, leaving one other player free to deal with the upgraded Harpies that spawn into the arena.
 This is mainly because although the Harpies will disappear once you deal enough damage to Modular Mind, they can chip away at the health of your Fireteam, meaning you definitely don't want to leave them unguarded.